 Public liability and professional indemnity insurance are not always mandatory.
 However, they can be crucial for protecting businesses from potential claims.
 Public liability insurance protects against third-party claims of property damage or personal injury from a business’s activities.
 At the same time, professional indemnity covers professionals against any negligence or mistakes.

 Legal requirements mandate public liability and professional indemnity in specific industries and professions.
-For example, some building trades need contractors to have public liability insurance before they can obtain a license with their city or state.
+For example, some building trades need contractors to have public liability insurance before they can obtain a license from their city or state.

 Furthermore, most government contracts will also mandate that businesses hold at least these two types of coverage.
 Ultimately, depending on your industry and the kind of work performed, it is essential to determine whether public liability and professional indemnity are necessary for your specific operation.